 First, I need to clarify that there is no McDonald’s menu that has a different menu.
 Order Gluten-Free items from the regular menu.
 You should have read the article to know which items on McDonald’s’s’ menu are Gluten-Free.

 If you still have questions, you can visit McDonald’s to get help categorizing Gluten-Free or Gluten products.
-They are friendly and supportive, and will be happy to help.
+They are friendly and supportive and will be happy to help.

-McDonald’s was founded in the mid-point of the Great Depression with the help of two brothers Richard McDonald and Maurice McDonald.
+McDonald’s was founded at the mid-point of the Great Depression with the help of two brothers Richard McDonald and Maurice McDonald.
 They left their home in New Hampshire, heading west with the intention of making the big time in Hollywood.

-After working in a menial job for film directors and producers They opened their first drive-thru eatery located in San Bernardino, California on May 15th in 1940.
+After working in a menial job for film directors and producers They opened their first drive-thru eatery located in San Bernardino, California on May 15th 1940.
 It was not clear at the time that it would be the key to what they called the Great American Dream.

 The first McDonald’s restaurant was situated near the intersection between E 14th and 14th Streets, only a few blocks from the renowned Route 66 of California.
 It began by serving slow-cooked barbecue that was cooked in a pit filled with hickory pellets from Arkansas.

-The main item they served was a barbecued ham meat or pork sandwich, served and French fries, which cost just 35 cents.
-They also had a varied menu with 25 items, which included desserts like chili Tamales, peanut butter and jelly sandwiches, as well as baked beans.
+The main item they served was barbecued ham meat or pork sandwich, served and French fries, which cost just 35 cents.
+They also had a varied menu with 25 items, which included desserts like chili Tamales, peanut butter, and jelly sandwiches, as well as baked beans.
 The stylish hamburgers attracted many customers.